OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hbase-analyze-twitter-sentiment.md

             // Set default options
             var _options = {
-                // Opacity at the centre of each heat point
+                // Opacity at hello centre of each heat point
                 intensity: 0.5,

                 // Affected radius of each heat point
                 radius: 1000,

-                // Whether the radius is an absolute pixel value or meters
+                // Whether hello radius is an absolute pixel value or meters
                 unit: 'meters',

-                // Colour temperature gradient of the map
+                // Colour temperature gradient of hello map
                 colourgradient: {
                     "0.00": 'rgba(255,0,255,20)',  // Magenta
                     "0.25": 'rgba(0,0,255,40)',    // Blue